samitolvanen/llvm-project/clang/docs/ClangCommandLineReference.rst

 Generalize pointers in CFI indirect call type signature checks

+.. option:: -fsanitize-kcfi-offset=<value>

+Set the number of bytes between the KCFI type identifier and the start of the function.

 .. option:: -fsanitize-coverage-allowlist=<arg>, -fsanitize-coverage-whitelist=<arg>

 Restrict sanitizer coverage instrumentation exclusively to modules and functions that match the provided special case list, except the blocked ones